Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 *Shoot* (Major action Attack), x1 damage, long.
 *Aim* (Minor action Auxiliary), gain Boon +2 on Shoot this turn.

+## Swarms
+This class of adversary represents a large group of small creatures.
+These could be spiders, locusts, bats, piranhas, nanomachine particles, or similar clusters of tiny creatures.
+This base type can be expanded with abilities and properties to more accurately represent what they are; spiders might have venomous attacks, bats should be able to fly, nanomachines might self-repair, and so on.
+One common element to all swarms is that they are resistant to single target Attacks and Spells, but are particularly susceptible to area effects.

+#### Minor Swarm
+Strength -2
+Finesse 4
+Toughness 4
+Mind -2
+Soul -2
+Heart 0
+HP Max: 30
+Physical Offense: 2
+Mental Offense: -
+Physical Defense: 12
+Mental Defense: 8
+Initiative: +2

+*Dispersed Damage* (Passive), any damaging Attacks or Spells that do not target entire Squares have their Multipliers reduced by 1.
+If this would reduce the Multiplier to 0, the Attack or Spell deals half damage.
+Attacks or Spells that target entire Squares have their multipliers increased by 1 instead.
+*Wavering* (Passive), at half HP (15) the Swarm begins Wavering, decreasing the effectiveness of its attacks.
+*Passive Stings* (Passive), any foes in the same Square as this Swarm takes 5 damage per round.
+If the Swarm is Wavering, deal 2 damage per round instead.
+This trait does not stack; if there are multiple Swarms in the same Square, only the strongest instance of Passive Stings applies.
+*Active Sting* (Major action Attack), x1 damage, melee.
+If the Swarm is Wavering, its Physical Attack decreases to 0.

 ## Thugs
 Heavy fighters who rely on brute strength to fight.
 A drunk brawler, a burly brute, or bulky animals can be represented with Thugs.
 They take a very straightforward approach to combat; get close and hit as hard as they can.
 Their reliance on brute strength often leaves them open to attacks, but they have the sturdiness needed to take a few hits anyway.